tecladocode/rest-apis-flask-python/guides/DigitalOcean Tutorial.md

 pip install virtualenv
 ```

-After it is installed, we can create a virtualenv:
+After it is installed, we can create a `virtualenv`:

 ```
 virtualenv venv --python==python3.5
 ```

-Note that Ubuntu usually comes with `Python3.5` and it is what we used in the sample code, if you choose to use different version of Python, feel free to change it accordingly, and it will be the Python version inside your virtualenv.
+Note that Ubuntu usually comes with `Python3.5` and it is what we used in the sample code, if you choose to use different version of Python, feel free to change it accordingly, and it will be the Python version inside your `virtualenv`.

-To activate virtualenv:
+To activate `virtualenv`:

 ```
 source venv/bin/activate
 ```

 You should see `(venv)` appears at the start of your command line now.
-And we assume that we are in virtualenv for all the following commands in this section unless specified otherwise.
+And we assume that we are in `virtualenv` for all the following commands in this section unless specified otherwise.

 Next, use the command below to install the specified dependencies: